diptijani/hello_world/README.md

-# hello_world
+# The first commit file
-Practise repository for learning purpose.
+Practise change on How to commit in Git repository.